-For the past 28 years, Williams has been a pillar in the local soccer community.
-Williams currently serves as President of Tri-County Soccer Club in Martinsburg, West Virginia, a position he has held since 2007.
-Since taking over as President the club has grown from 5 teams and 100 players to 27 teams and 400 players competing in the NCSL and ODSL leagues in the Washington DC/Baltimore region.
+For the past 30 years, Williams has been a pillar in the local soccer community.
+He is a former President of the Tri-County Soccer Club in Martinsburg, West Virginia, a position he held from 2007-2013.
+The Tri-County Soccer Club, under Williams, grew from 5 teams and 100 players to 30+ teams and 500 players competing in the NCSL and ODSL leagues in the Washington DC/Baltimore region.

 In 2015, he was the head coach for the Martinsburg High School Varsity Boys’ Soccer team where he led Martinsburg to the semifinals of the Eastern Panhandle Athletic Conference (EPAC) sectional tournament.
-Williams has also found success at the youth level where he coached the TCSC Thunder U-14 Boys team to a second-place finish in the 2012 West Virginia State Cup and the #2 ranking in West Virginia.
-He also led his U-17 TCSC Girls team to a #3 ranking in the state of West Virginia during the 2012 & 2014 seasons.
+Williams also found success at the youth level where he coached the TCSC Thunder U-14 Boys team to a second-place finish in the 2012 West Virginia State Cup and the #2 ranking in West Virginia, and the U-17 TCSC Girls team to a #3 ranking in the state of West Virginia during the 2012 & 2014 seasons.
 Over the years, Williams has coached numerous teams to undefeated seasons, while also coaching Division I and II Competitive teams in the Mason Dixon Soccer League (MDSL).

 Williams and his wife, Samantha, reside in Martinsburg, West Virginia.